devicetree-org/devicetree-specification/source/devicenodes.rst

 ----------------------

-The sections that follow specify the requirements for the base set of device nodes required in an ePAPR-compliant device tree.
+The sections that follow specify the requirements for the base set of device nodes required in an |spec|-compliant device tree.

 All device trees shall have a root node and the following nodes shall be present at the root of all device trees: